 What is the regulatory status of microplastics?

-The gap is not just jurisdictional — it is methodological.
+The gap is not just political — it is methodological.
 There is no internationally agreed standard for measuring microplastic concentrations in food or water.
 Different research groups use different size thresholds, different detection methods (FTIRFourier-Transform Infrared spectroscopy, Raman spectroscopy, pyrolysis-GC/MSGas Chromatography/Mass Spectrometry), and different reporting units.
 Setting a regulatory limit requires a standard.
 The standard does not exist yet.
 The plastic is in the brain.
 The regulation is in the queue.

 Thompson coins 'microplastic' — the field begins